 What Are the Basics of Proper Mint Plant Care?

 Even in the most adverse conditions, mint somehow finds a way to survive.
-Although it can grow in poor conditions, it's not really beneficial for the gardener to plant the herb in these fashions.
+Although it can grow in poor conditions, it's far more beneficial for the gardener to plant the herb in a favorable environment.
 For large, healthy, and productive mint plants, the following two factors should be at the forefront of your mind:

 Make sure the soil is fertile and drains well.

 Providing mint plants with proper soil will ensure lush growth year after year.
 When planting mint, drainage is your biggest concern.
 Mint plants love moisture, but if soil drainage is not adequate, the roots will suffocate and the plants will brown and die.
 Amending slow-draining garden soils with perlite or sand can increase aeration and keep mint roots from becoming waterlogged.

 Besides proper soil drainage, your mint plants will also benefit from soil that has been mixed with aged compost.
 While the plants are generally not considered heavy feeders, the addition of compost will boost nutrition levels and allow mint to feed for many seasons.
 Composted organic matter also increases water retention for those moisture-loving mint roots!
 Just be careful not to add too much organic matter, or you could risk mint rust.

 Provide a good mix of direct sunlight and partial shade.